Murder of Jo Cox: Perpetrator

 The perpetrator was Thomas Alexander Mair, a 53-year-old unemployed gardener born in Scotland.
 Mair had mental health problems, though he was declared sane in the moment of the crime.
-He believed individuals of liberal and left-wing political viewpoints, and the mainstream media, were the cause of the world's problems.
+He believed that individuals of liberal and left-wing political viewpoints, and the mainstream media were the cause of the world's problems.
 Writers at The Guardian suggested that he targeted Cox, a "passionate defender" of the European Union and immigration, because he saw her as "one of 'the collaborators' [and] a traitor" to white people.

-Mair had links to British and American far-right political groups including the neo-fascist National Front, the United States-based neo-Nazi organisation National Vanguard (the successor to the defunct National Alliance) and the English Defence League; he had attended far-right gatherings and purchased publications from the National Vanguard and other outlets, to some of which he had sent letters and expressed support for South African apartheid.
+Mair had links to British and American far-right political groups including the neo-fascist National Front, the United States-based neo-Nazi organisation National Alliance and the English Defence League; he had attended far-right gatherings and purchased publications from the National Alliance and other outlets, to some of which he had sent letters and expressed support for South African apartheid.

 In his home were found Nazi regalia, far-right books, and information on the construction of bombs.
 He had searched the internet for information about the British National Party, South African apartheid, the Ku Klux Klan, prominent Jewish people, matricide, white supremacy, the Nazi Party, the SS, Israel, mass shootings, serial killers, Frazier Glenn Miller Jr., William Hague, Ian Gow (another assassinated MP), and Norwegian far-right terrorist Anders Behring Breivik (about whose case he collected newspaper clippings).
 He also owned Nazi iconography and books and films related to the Nazis.
 A police official described Mair as a "loner in the truest sense of the word ... who never held down a job, never had a girlfriend [and] never [had] any friends".
 The Guardian said that he "appears to have fantasised about killing a 'collaborator' for more than 17 years, drawing inspiration from David Copeland".

 The evening before killing Cox, Mair visited a treatment centre in Birstall seeking help for depression; he was told to return the next day for an appointment.
 Mair's health was not part of the defence case in the trial.
 After his arrest, he was examined by a psychiatrist who found no evidence that Mair's mental health was so impaired that he could not be held responsible for his conduct.

 In October 2020, a press report stated that West Yorkshire Police's Homicide and Major Enquiries Team continued to investigate how he acquired the weapon used, which remains a mystery.
 The lack of communication on Mair's phone was described by Detective Chief Inspector Nick Wallen, who led the investigation into Mair, as not indicating someone who was "immersed in criminality".
 A West Yorkshire Police spokeswoman said: "A lengthy investigation was carried out to try and establish how Thomas Mair acquired this firearm.
 All lines of enquiry have for the time being been exhausted, but the investigation will be revisited if further information comes to light."